uclint/uclint/README.md

 - 💬 Ask me about anything including any of my projects
 - 📫 How to reach me: linkedin.com/in/uclinton
 - 😄 Pronouns: Him
-- ⚡ Fun fact: I listen to a lot of podcast and end up doing nothing :)
+- ⚡ Fun fact: I listen to a lot of podcast and end up not doing anything :)
 -->

 I have attached some of my projects below.
 I am looking to make new connections so feel free to reach me.